-The hardware requirements in Lync Server 2013 have increased since the previous version, which makes sense since now Audio/Video Conferencing, Monitoring and Archiving roles can be collocated in the Front End.
-As a result, more CPU and RAM are needed to make Lync Server 2013 work properly.
+The hardware requirements in Lync Server 2013/Skype for Business Server 2015 have increased since the previous version, which makes sense since now Audio/Video Conferencing, Monitoring and Archiving roles can be collocated in the Front End.
+As a result, more CPU and RAM are required to make Lync Server 2013/Skype for Business Server 2015 work properly.

-When you deploy one Standard Front End you will have 3 local SQL database instances running; on the contrary, the Enterprise Front End runs 2 SQL instances.
-These instances are SQL Express and now it gets tricky, especially if you have a virtual machine host with 4 physical CPUs and you create a new virtual machine with 4 Cores, assigning each Core to each Socket (physical CPU) available.
+When we deploy a Standard Edition Front End we will have 3 local SQL Server database instances running; on the contrary, the Enterprise Edition Front End will have 2 SQL Server instances.
+These instances are SQL Express and now it gets tricky, especially if we have a virtual machine host with 4 physical CPUs and we create a new virtual machine with 4 Cores, assigning each Core to a different Socket (physical CPU) available.

-Lync services will use all available Cores independently if they are on the same Socket or note, but there is a catch — SQL Express license only allows the instances to use 1 Socket.
-Thus, if you have each Core on separated Sockets, all SQL Express instances will only use 1 Core, and in larger deployments this can cause client disconnect issues, conferences failing and overall user experience degradation.
+Lync/SfB Server services will use all available Cores independently if they are on the same Socket or note, but there is a catch — SQL Express license only allows the instances to use one Socket.
+Thus, if we have each Core on separated Sockets, all SQL Express instances will only use one Core, and in larger deployments this can cause client disconnect issues, conferences failing and overall user experience degradation.

-In the previous image you can see that this Virtual Machine is running on 1 Socket and has 2 Cores.
+In the previous image we can see that this Virtual Machine is running on one Socket and has two Cores.

-On Windows Server 2008 R2 you can run the following PowerShell cmlet:
+On Windows Server 2008 R2 we can use the following PowerShell cmlet:

 gwmi Win32_ComputerSystem | select NumberOfProcessors, NumberOfLogicalProcessors | fl